Alliance for Heart Failure: All Party Parliamentary Group on Heart Disease Inquiry into heart failure

 In 2016, the All Party Parliamentary Group on Heart Disease, chaired by Stuart Andrew MP, held an inquiry into living with heart failure.
 Written and oral evidence was provided by patients, healthcare professionals, and commissioners.
 The Inquiry's report, Focus on Heart Failure, was published in September 2016 and made ten recommendations for improving heart failure services.

 Nine members of the Alliance for Heart Failure were co-opted onto an advisory panel for the inquiry.
 The panel had ten members in total.

 National Heart Failure Audit

 2020-21 Audit

-The National Heart Failure Audit which analysed data from 2020-21, highlighted a serious issue with access to echocardiography services, a vital diagnostic tool for heart failure, as well as a problem with follow up specialist care and cardiac rehabilitation for those living long-term with the illness.
+The National Heart Failure Audit which analysed data from 2020 to 2021, highlighted a serious issue with access to echocardiography services, a vital diagnostic tool for heart failure, as well as a problem with follow up specialist care and cardiac rehabilitation for those living long-term with the illness.
 It also highlighted the chronic challenge of training and developing echocardiographers to ensure sufficient resources to meet demand in the future.

-The Alliance for Heart Failure responded to the report stating that longstanding issues have been exacerbated, rather than caused, by the Covid-19 pandemic.
+The Alliance for Heart Failure responded to the report stating that longstanding issues have been exacerbated, rather than caused, by the COVID-19 pandemic.